-- 1. All purchases utilizing Commission primary credit card must be authorized in advance by the Executive Director, except for the gas cards that specifically to be used for refueling Commission vehicles. - 2.
-Credit cards shall not be used for non-Commission purchases and shall not be used for personal uses, except for expenses related to and incurred while on Commission business.
+- All purchases utilizing Commission primary credit card must be authorized in advance by the Executive Director, except for the gas cards that specifically to be used for refueling the Commission vehicle. - Credit cards shall not be used for non-Commission purchases and shall not be used for personal uses, except for expenses related to and incurred while on Commission business.